vivtrain/lowpoly/README.md

 Though this is primarily a CLI tool, it features GUI interactivity, so if you want that, be sure your environment can produce GUI windows (e.g. you may need to set up something like [X11](https://en.wikipedia.org/wiki/X_Window_System) if you are in a true CLI-only environment).

 ## Usage and Options
 This tool allows for a high degree of customizability through command-line options (shoutout to [p-ranav/argparse](https://github.com/p-ranav/argparse) for the excellent library).
 For example, it may be desirable to downscale the input for better computational performance while upscaling the output to preserve sharpness and acuity.
 Other options apply to specific pipeline parameters and are given reasonable defaults.
-A description of the pipeline can be found below.
+A brief description of the pipeline can be found below.
 ```
 lowpoly [--help] [--version]
         [--output PATH] [--preproc-scale SCALE]